Tyrannosaurus in popular culture: Film appearances

 One of the most iconic depictions of Tyrannosaurus in film was in 1993's Jurassic Park, in which dinosaurs and other prehistoric animals, including Tyrannosaurus, are revived using blood from fossilized mosquitoes.
-In the film, the dinosaur breaks free of its theme park enclosure before roaming the park after attacking the visitors and killing one (a lawyer).
-In the film's climax, the Tyrannosaurus (also known as Rexy by fans) indirectly saves the main characters by killing Velociraptors that have been hunting them through the visitor center.
-The popularity of T. rex long had a reciprocal effect on dinosaur science; the popularity of Jurassic Park factored into the discovery of the dinosaur genus Scipionyx; fossils of this genus had lain in storage in a basement in Italy until the film's release attracted attention from the fossil owner.
-A Tyrannosaurus family with two adults and a baby appear in the film sequel The Lost World: Jurassic Park.
-In a very minor role in Jurassic Park III, a Tyrannosaurus fight and was killed by the Spinosaurus.
-The same Tyrannosaurus from the first film return in Jurassic World (2015), making an entrance by smashing through a Spinosaurus skeleton.
-In the climax, it defeats the Indominus rex, with the help of Blue the Velociraptor and the Mosasaurus.
-This particular Tyrannosaurus returns again in Jurassic World: Fallen Kingdom and Jurassic World: Dominion.
-A completely new Tyrannosaurus, nicknamed "Ember", appears in Jurassic World Rebirth.
+In the film, the dinosaur breaks free of its theme park enclosure before roaming the park, attacking visitors and killing one, a lawyer.
+In the film's climax, the Tyrannosaurus, also known as Rexy by fans, indirectly saves the main characters by killing Velociraptors that have been hunting them through the visitor center.
+The popularity of T. rex long had a reciprocal effect on dinosaur science; the popularity of Jurassic Park factored into the discovery of the dinosaur genus Scipionyx; fossils of the genus had lain in storage in a basement in Italy until the film's release attracted attention from the fossil owner.
+A Tyrannosaurus family with two adults and a baby appear in the film sequel The Lost World: Jurassic Park, and in a minor role in Jurassic Park III, where a Tyrannosaurus fights and is killed by the Spinosaurus.
+The Tyrannosaurus from the first film returns in Jurassic World (2015), making an entrance by smashing through a Spinosaurus skeleton.
+In the climax, it defeats the Indominus rex with help from Blue the Velociraptor and the Mosasaurus.
+This particular Tyrannosaurus returns in Jurassic World: Fallen Kingdom and Jurassic World: Dominion.
+A new Tyrannosaurus, nicknamed "Ember", appears in Jurassic World Rebirth.

-Tyrannosaurus is one of the three dinosaur types whose physical characteristics were combined by the designers at Toho, to create the Japanese monster Godzilla; the other two dinosaurs were Stegosaurus and Iguanodon.
+Tyrannosaurus is one of the three dinosaur types whose physical characteristics were combined by the designers at Toho to create the Japanese monster Godzilla; the other two dinosaurs were Stegosaurus and Iguanodon.

 Tyrannosaurus has made major appearances in many other films, including Dinosaurus!
 (1960), The Last Dinosaur (1977), The Land Before Time and its direct-to-video sequels (1988–2016), We're Back!
 A Dinosaur's Story (1993), Toy Story (1995), Night at the Museum (2006), Meet the Robinsons (2007), Ice Age: Dawn of the Dinosaurs (2009) and The Good Dinosaur (2015).
 The IMAX 3D film T-Rex: Back to the Cretaceous (1998) featured a Tyrannosaurus in various time travel sequences, as well as its discoverer, Barnum Brown.

 Some Japanese animated films have a Tyrannosaurus as a main protagonist (You Are Umasou, 2010), as the main villain (Daikyouryu no Jidai, The Age of the Great Dinosaurs, 1979), as a minor antagonist (Magic Tree House, 2011), or as a neutral character (Doraemon: Nobita's Dinosaur, 1980, as well as its 2006 remake).

 Dinosaur Island (2014) features a feathered Tyrannosaurus, reflecting a more modern understanding of the dinosaurs' appearance.

-Sonic the Hedgehog (2020) has the brief appearance of a virtual Tyrannosaurus that Dr. Ivo Robotnik pretends to be chased by.
+Sonic the Hedgehog (2020) has a brief appearance of a virtual Tyrannosaurus that Dr. Ivo Robotnik pretends to be chased by.